Updated 25, 2019

 In addition, a scorecard that compares health and health care across the states of our country shows that Texas has some real challenges to improve the health of its citizens.
 There are many things that Texans can do themselves to improve their health and better utilize the health care services that may be available to them.

 As health care regulation and reform continue to change, Texans need more choices for health care coverage.
 Pivot Health’s short term health insurance is an important option for many, providing comprehensive coverage at a fraction of the cost of major medical insurance coverage.
-Pivot Health’s supplemental health insurance provides important coverage for the gaps in coverage caused by the high deductibles and high out-of-pocket maximums that are included in most major medical plans—both individual health plans and employer-sponsored health plans.
+Pivot Health’s supplemental health insurance provides important coverage for gaps in coverage caused by the high deductibles and high out-of-pocket maximums that are included in most major medical plans—both individual health plans and employer-sponsored health plans.

 The State of Health in Texas